mircealungu/homepage/content/post/16-11-20-teacher-of-the-year.md

 """
 +++

 I have been nominated for the teacher of the year award.
 I consider this an honor that I do not deserve, especially seeing all the other nominations.
-I blame it on the second year students who do not know better.
+Blame it on the second year students who do not know better.

 However, I know that the students enjoyed their projects.
 Thus the majority of the merit goes to me TAs who